reMarkable/helmfile-nix/README.md

 Renders the helmfile in stage and passes it on to helmfile diff.

 For convenience we default to 'dev' if env is not set.

+- You can also check out this [presentation](./docs/presentation.html) given to the [Oslo NixOS User Group](https://www.meetup.com/oslo-nixos-user-group/) for a quick overview.

 ## Structure of your `helmfile.nix`